mbalous/blog/minimal_cpp_fmt.md

 ```

 ### Formatting arguments
-A generic function is provided to customize formatting for arguments of a specific type; unless the argument is already a string, the default implementation delegates to ```std::to_string```;
+A generic function is provided to customize formatting for arguments of a specific type; unless the argument is already a string, the default implementation delegates to ```std::to_string```.

 ```
 #include <string>